rodrigogramitto/standsit-timer/README.md

 // I am working towards including several timer classes within the package
 // For the default timer use .timer after require. const Timer = require('my-countdown-timer').timer;
+// For the pomodoro timer use .pomodoro after require const Pomodoro = require('my-countdown-timer').pomodoro;

 // Create a new timer with default values (0 hours, 25 minutes) const myTimer = new Timer();